Leader-board/OA-and-Interviews/Online Assessments.md

 ![Graphical user interface, text, application Description automatically generated](./media/image1.png)

-Figure 1 An example of an OA question - this used to be asked by Capital One from at least the 2018-2019 season up until the 2021-22 season, when they switched to the CodeSignal GCA (covered later on here)
+**Figure 1**: An example of an OA question - this used to be asked by Capital One from at least the 2018-2019 season up until the 2021-22 season, when they switched to the CodeSignal GCA (covered later on here)

 This is generally done at the very first stage, before an interview, and is often automated (so your resume may have not even been read yet!).